SeyTo/ProjectLocator/README.md

 # ProjectLocator (ProLo)

 Sick and tired of having to type project's location everytime I want to work on them.
 Basically, Project Locator will simply show a list of projects you have in config's ROOT property and navigate into them quickly.
-I tried to make the commands as short as possible.
+ProLo will never try to modify anything in your project folder.
+Well I tried to make the commands as short as possible.

 This project uses zsh/&bash only (so far).